Upper School Science

 The Advanced Topics Biology course is a capstone course for the biology curriculum at Derryfield.
 This course is comparable to a first-year biology course at the college level.
 This course is open to all students who did high quality work in Biology and Chemistry (honors and non-honors), and have outstanding motivation and interest in molecular biology.
 Successful students in this class will be those who have developed responsibility for their own learning.

 As part of the biotechnology lab skills component of AT Biology, students complete a series of industry-relevant lab investigations ranging in complexity from DNA extraction to gene editing of bacteria using CRISPR technology.
 This section of the course is approximately 75% lab based, with the remainder spent discussing concepts, techniques, and ethics related to the use of biotechnology.
 Throughout the course, students learn to decode technical language in primary scientific literature.
 In the immunology and microbiology portion of this course, students gain a basic understanding of immune cell types and a range of pathogens.
-Students participate in many group projects utilizing creative as well as scientific approaches to diseases.
+Students participate in group and individual projects utilizing creative as well as scientific approaches to diseases.
 Specifically, students investigate functions of monoclonal antibodies and develop a novel therapeutic approach for this technology.
-The project culminates in a formal scientific presentation to a group of PhD scientists in addition to their peers and other Derryfield teachers.
+The project culminates in a formal scientific presentation to a group of industry professionals in addition to their peers and other Derryfield teachers.
+Students also explore the role of ethics and equity in scientific research.

 Open to: Grades 11 & 12